Kukiezi/messenger-pics-downloader/README.md

 # Messenger Pics Downloader

-Messenger Pics Downloader is a python3 application created with requests and selenium to download all images from specifcic conversation on messenger.
+Messenger Pics Downloader is a python3 application created with requests and selenium to download all images from specific conversation on messenger.

 ## Requirments